 - Smoking – can harden/stiffen (lose elasticity) the arteries and lead to elevated blood pressure.

-- Stress – situations make the adrenalin-gland to secrete more adrenaline hormones.
-In addition, long lasting stress makes the body practiced to this excess adrenaline, in due course leads to elevated blood pressure.
+- Stress – situations make the adrenalin gland to secrete more adrenaline hormones.
+Also, long lasting stress makes the body practiced to this excess adrenaline, in due course leads to elevated blood pressure.

 - Aging – greatly increases the likelihood to develop high blood pressure, especially elevated systolic readings, this is mostly due to hardening of arteries due to aging.

-- Gender - mostly, men have a greater chance of developing high blood pressure than women.
+- Gender - men have an increased chance of developing high blood pressure than women.

-- Prehypertension or gestational hypertension – those who have already diagnosed as hypertension or having had high blood pressure during pregnancy, are more likely to develop hypertension than normal individuals are.
+- Prehypertension or gestational hypertension – those who have already diagnosed as hypertension or having had high blood pressure during pregnancy, are more likely to develop hypertension than normal individuals.